MauroDataMapper/docs/docs/installing/docker.md

 Some servers have the 22 SSH port firewalled for external connections.
 If this is the case you can change the `base_images/sdk_base/ssh/config` file,
-* comment out the `Hostname` field thats currently active
+* comment out the `Hostname` field that's currently active
 * uncomment both commented out `Hostname` and `Port` fields, this will allow git to work using the 443 port which will not be blocked.
 ---